hansonrobotics/HEAD/src/faceshift_puppeteering/README.md

 ### Using the parameters to enable mapping
 The parameter fb_mode can be set to control the animation mode of the system.
-One doesn't need set the AnimationMode anymore.

-    rosparam set /fb_mode 0
+Following modes available:

+    head (pitch, yaw): 1
+    head (roll) : 4
+    eyes (pitch, yaw): 8
+    face: 16

+Modes can be combined by addition.
+Some examples:

-    rosparam set /fb_mode 1 ## Control shapekeys only
+    rosparam set /fb_mode 0 ## Disables all modes
-    rosparam set /fb_mode 2 ## Control neck only
+    rosparam set /fb_mode 5 ## Fully Controls head
-    rosparam set /fb_mode 4 ## Control eyes only
+    rosparam set /fb_mode 16 ## Controls face
-    rosparam set /fb_mode 7 ## Control all the rigs.
+    rosparam set /fb_mode 31 ## Full Control

 The third ones are ways to configure the Faceshift and Sophia Blendshapes mapping.
 This has to folds:
 1. Manually Edited basic file.
 Found in sophia folder in faceshift_puppeteering folder.
 2. Dynamically reconfigure the parameters list during run time to see the effects of different elements.